ahbk/my-nixos/readme.md

-Paths to exclude from backup
+Paths to exclude from backup\.